pagopa/developer-portal/scripts/webinar-subscriptions-import/src/README.md

 To run the script, follow these steps:

 1. Ensure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/).
+Python version >= 3.9 is required.

 2. Navigate to the project directory: